metamuffin/keks-meet/readme.md

 | `SPC S`   | Add screencast track                                    |
 | `SPC C-c` | End all tracks                                          |
 | `C-v`\*   | Paste image in chat (does not require chat to be shown) |

+## Todo-List

+- Make the optional streams UI prettier
+- Maybe group tracks in streams to make sure everything is in sync
+- How do we implement global hotkeys?
+- Dont use websocket to send images to not block anything else
+- File transfers via data channel (rift)
+- Native client
+- Have a security professional look at the code
+- Test some options like `camera_facing_mode`
+- Signing key for each user
+  - Built-in storage for known keys
+- Relay RTC when there are a lot of clients
+- Prevent join notification bypass by not identifying
+- Tray icon for native
+- Pin js by bookmarking data:text/html loader page
+- add "contributing" stuff to readme
+- download files in a streaming manner.
+  - workaround using service worker
+- service worker to implement manual updates

 ## Parameters